shaunlebron/hammock/README.md

 "hammocks."

 Hammocks are a bit like [Om cursors], except they are anchored to two separate
-trees: a read-only "source" tree and read-write "destination" tree.
+trees: a read-only "source" tree and write-only "destination" tree.
 The following functions are created to perform and remember simple transformations:

 ```clj